 After that fateful night when I discovered the world of financial independence, I spent the next days and weeks trying to figure out what this all meant.
 I started listening to the MadFientist podcasts while pushing the stroller around, and binge reading Mr. MoneyMustache (MMM), the Frugalwoods and Our Next Life (ONL) between baby business.

 After many hours of reading and listening, I felt as though something finally ‘clicked’.
-Sigh of relief...Financial Independence–there was a term for what I was working towards all these years–but could this really be a possibility for us?
+Sigh of relief...Financial Independence!
+Finally, there was a term for what I was working towards all these years.
+But could this really be a possibility for us?

 Marching To The Beat Of Our Own Drum

-It has been suggested that there are several key ‘characteristics' of those taking the FI journey (check out podcast episode 52) including investing in low cost index funds and living frugally to allow for a high savings rate.
+It has been suggested that there are several key ‘characteristics’ of those taking the FI journey including investing in low-cost index funds and living frugally to allow for a high savings rate.
 But, by the time I learned about FI, we had bought and sold several investment properties and just completed renovating the home that we live in.
 We lived in a high cost of living metropolitan city and had good jobs after (possibly too much) schooling and moving through several roles in the private and public sectors.
-Note: not an index fund in sight!
+Even with all of that, there was not an index fund in sight!

 And, after being raised by immigrants from different parts of the world who started out with very little, Mr. MoneyPenny and I were very familiar with pinching pennies.
 Honestly, we carried some of the baggage and scars of growing up in scarcity and the fear of not being able to make ends meet.
 So, being super frugal was not at all appealing–been there, done that.

-All this to say that we started our FI journey with a financial portfolio made up of real estate properties, employer pension plans, pre and post-tax investments and a complicated relationship with frugality.
-What did this all mean in terms of getting to FI?
+All this to say that we started our FI journey with a financial portfolio made up of real estate properties, employer pension plans, pre and post-tax investments, and a complicated relationship with frugality.
+What did this all mean in terms of getting to financial independence?
 Could we get there too?

 “Sometimes it’s the journey that teaches you a lot about your destination.”